-Mr. Matthew Daly, BBE, AICD, Assoc.
+Mr. Matthew Daly, BBus, AICD, Assoc.
 Dip Health Administration (appointed 23 April 2020)

-Matthew is an independent consultant to the Health, For Purpose and Government Sectors as well as Adjunct Professor at the Faculty of Business, University of Tasmania as well as Adjunct Clinical Associate Professor, Faculty of Health Services, University of Tasmania.
-Prior to this work Matthew spent 5 years as a Group Executive with the McMillan Shakespeare Group.
-Matthew held operational, executive and strategic management positions in the delivery of acute, primary and community health services for over 30 years.
-Working across Commonwealth and State Government department and ministerial level positions, Matthew has been responsible for supporting the implementation of programs to improve health outcomes.
+Matthew is an Independent Consultant predominantly supporting the Health Sector, and Adjunct Professor at the Faculty of Business, as well as Adjunct Clinical Associate Professor, Faculty of Health Services, University of Tasmania.
+Prior to his current Consulting roles, Financial Services he held a Group Executive position with a major Corporate.
+Matthew held operational, executive and strategic management positions at CEO and Head of Agency in the delivery of acute, primary and community health services for over 30 years.
+Working across Commonwealth and State Government departments and ministerial level positions, Matthew has been responsible for supporting the implementation of programs to improve health outcomes.
 Matthew was appointed to the Sunnyfield Board in April 2020 and is a member of the Human Resources Nomination and Remuneration Committee.